-CNR2 (Cannabinoid Receptor 2 (Macrophage)) is a Protein Coding gene.
-Diseases associated with CNR2 include pertussis and chronic pain.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include cannabinoid receptor activity.
-An important paralog of this gene is LPAR1.
+CNR2 (Cannabinoid Receptor 2) is a Protein Coding gene.
+Diseases associated with CNR2 include Cannabis Abuse and Glycerol Kinase Deficiency.
+Among its related pathways are Eicosanoid ligand-binding receptors and Signaling by GPCR.
+GO annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
+An important paralog of this gene is CNR1.

 UniProtKB/Swiss-Prot for CNR2 Gene